 7. Get an app that helps you meet people

-I have never personally used an app as I prefer to aforementioned methods, but this is definitely a new trend that many solo travellers have adopted to meet people while travelling.
+I have never personally used an app as I prefer the aforementioned methods, but this is definitely a new trend that many solo travellers have adopted to meet people while travelling.
 Some apps include Tourlina, a female-only app to help travellers connect, Backpacker, an app that lets you check out other backpackers’ travel plans and itineraries and Tinder, for those looking for that special someone.

 8. Be flexible with your plans